Spiral to GEO Using an Optimal Finite Maneuver

 Setting the Initial Guess File

 In this step, you will seed the data from the file into your calculation.
-This provides the optimal finite maneuver with starting values to compute the optimal low thrust maneuver.
+This provides the Optimal Finite Maneuver with starting values to compute the optimal low thrust maneuver.

 1. Set the Seed option to Initial Guess File.

-2. Click Seed button.
+2. Click Seed.

-Defining the Final Boundary Option
+Defining the Final Boundary options

 Next you will define the Final Boundary.
 The Final Boundary defines the upper and lower bounds for the final orbital state.
-To be consistent, you will use the same boundaries as the optimal finite calculation seeded from a finite maneuver.
+To be consistent, you will use the same boundaries as the optimal finite calculation seeded from a Finite Maneuver.

 42000 km a 42000 km